 Preference Night: Sunday, January 27, 2019

 Each PNM may attend a maximum of 2 chapters.
 PNMs sign the Membership Recruitment Acceptance Binding Agreement (MRABA) and make their final selections for membership invitation.

-The Panhellenic Council hands out Formal Membership invitations to PNMs.
+Formal Membership invitations are extended to PNMs.
 PNMs can receive an official membership invitation from one chapter.
 PNMs must choose to formally accept or decline their membership invitation on this day.

 Please note that a PNM may choose to leave the recruitment process at any time during Formal Recruitment.
 To do so, she must officially inform her Recruitment Counselor (Rho Gamma) and the Panhellenic Council in writing.

-Each PNM is assigned to a Rho Gamma Group during PNM Orientation, which is on January 22nd.
+Each PNM is assigned to a Rho Gamma Group during PNM Orientation, which will take place on January 21st.
 Rho Gammas are members of the Panhellenic Community who have temporarily disaffiliated from their chapters in order to provide support and guidance to PNMs throughout the Recruitment process.
 Rho Gammas will escort PNMs to and from each party and will serve as unbiased resources.
 All Rho Gammas undergo extensive training and are prepared to answer any and all questions about the Recruitment process.

 Maximizing Your Options